sasha-ishchuk/shopping-cart/README.md

 - Flash Messages for User Feedback
 - Session Management

+## Used Technologies

+This project was built using the following technologies:

+- **JavaScript**: The main programming language used for the project.
+- **Node.js**: A JavaScript runtime built on Chrome's V8 JavaScript engine.
+- **Express.js**: A minimal and flexible Node.js web application framework.
+- **MySQL**: A relational database management system used to store and retrieve data.
+- **npm**: A package manager for the JavaScript programming language.

 ## Prerequisites

 Before you begin, ensure you have met the following requirements: